uPortal-Attic/uportal-home/docs/widgets.md

 launch button with the provided value, even for non-widgets.

 #### Maintenance mode
-If your widget/application depends on a service that is currently experiencing and outage or planned maintenance, you can add the `maintenanceMode` attribute to your `widgetConfig` with a value of "true."
+If your widget/application depends on a service that is currently experiencing an outage or planned maintenance, you can add the `maintenanceMode` attribute to your `widgetConfig` with a value of "true."
 Widgets in maintenance mode will display a message communicating that the app is unavailable and the widget will be disabled (unclickable).
+To turn maintenance mode off, simply set the attributes value to "false" or remove it from your `widgetConfig` altogether.

 Example: